-18 St John Street’s Tax Litigation Group is the largest group of specialist tax litigation barristers outside London, and 18 St John Street is the only Chambers to number three fee-paid judges of the Tax Tribunal (Richard Chapman QC, Dr Christopher McNall, and Jennifer Newstead-Taylor) in its membership.
+18 St John Street’s Tax Litigation Group is the largest group of specialist tax litigation barristers outside London, and 18 St John Street is the only Chambers to number three fee-paid judges of the Tax Tribunal (Richard Chapman KC, Dr Christopher McNall, and Jennifer Newstead Taylor) in its membership.

 Members act for individual and corporate taxpayers, in disputes of all levels of complexity and value.